 Now, we know you might have your heart set on a summer barn wedding, but you’ll need to be flexible if that doesn’t work with your budget.
 That doesn’t mean having any less amazing of a wedding, it just means being more creative.

 You might dismiss certain venues at certain times of year, such as a barn in winter, because you assume it might be chilly, but this often isn’t the case.
-Speak to individual venues to see what facilities they have on offer, but most are set up to offer the same level of service and experience year-round.
+Speak to individual venues to see what facilities they have on offer as most are set up to offer the same level of service and experience year-round.

 A barn or marquee, for example, might have heaters inside, a fire pit outside to keep the smoking area toasty (which could double as a great s’mores making area!), and be able to provide blankets and mulled wine to keep guests warm as the party continues.
 Who wouldn’t love that!
 Inside they’ll have their own gorgeous Christmas decorations set up which could save you on decor, a win-win.

 The downside to a midweek wedding is that your guests will need to take a day off work and younger guests would need to take a day off school.
 You could work round this by choosing a midweek date during school holidays.
-For example, Tuesday 18th February 2020 at Cripps Barn is just £1,000 for venue hire – compare that to £8,000 for an August Saturday!
+For example, Tuesday 21st February 2023 at Cripps Barn is just £2,000 for venue hire – compare that to the £8,050 for a Saturday in August!

 Not only will a popular venue be cheaper if you host it on a Monday, Tuesday, Wednesday or Thursday, it’s more likely to be available.

 READ MORE: 37 Ways to Save Money on Your Wedding

 As guests will have to take time off, a midweek date best suits a more intimate-sized wedding.
 If only close family and friends are coming, a small wedding venue would suit you perfectly.
 If you want something more informal, then a pub wedding venue could be right for you.